suji0131/Notes/QInt/DataScience.md

 Then, each subset is used to train a model, and the final predictions are made through voting or averaging the component models.

 Bagging is performed in parallel.

+## Business Applications

+### price elasticity
+Price Elasticity: This curve measures how demand varies with changes in price.

 ### How can you help our marketing team be more efficient?
 The answer will depend on the type of company.
 Here are some examples.